Abomination of desolation: New Testament

-In 63 BCE, the Romans captured Jerusalem, and Judaea became a province of the Roman Empire.
+In 63 BCE, when the Roman Republic captured Jerusalem, Judea became a client state of Rome for the remainder of Hasmonean and later Herodian rule, and eventually became a province of the Roman Empire.
 In 66 CE, the Jews rose in revolt in the First Jewish–Roman War.
 The war ended in 70 CE when the legions of the Roman general Titus surrounded and eventually captured Jerusalem; the city and the Temple were razed to the ground, and the only habitation on the site until the first third of the next century was a castrum.
 It was against this background that the gospels were written; the Gospel of Mark around 70 and Matthew and Luke around 80–85.
 The secular scholars believe that none of the authors were eyewitnesses to the life of Jesus, and that Mark was the source used by the authors of Matthew and Luke for their "abomination of desolation" passages.

 Chapter 13 of the Gospel of Mark is a speech of Jesus concerning the return of the son of man and the advent of the Kingdom of God, which will be signalled by the appearance of the "abomination of desolation".
 It begins with Jesus in the temple informing his disciples that "not one stone here will be left on another, all will be thrown down"; the disciples ask when this will happen, and in Mark 13:15, Jesus tells them: "[W]hen you see the abomination of desolation standing where he ought not to be (let the reader understand), then let those who are in Judea flee to the mountains" Mark's terminology is drawn from Daniel, but the author places the fulfilment of the prophecy in the coming days, underlining this in Mark 13:30 by stating that "this generation will not pass away before all these things take place."
 While Daniel's "abomination" was probably a pagan altar or sacrifice, Mark uses a masculine participle for "standing", indicating a concrete historical person: several candidates have been suggested, but the most likely is Titus.
 (Note: Other candidates have included the Zealots who occupied the temple and slaughtered the priests in 67–68 CE, and the Roman armies, the eagle standards to which they offered sacrifices.)